VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_10.5.md

 This release is built upon our [open sourced SDK](https://github.com/xamarin/xamarin-macios), using the `master` branch, and include some additional IDE integratin tools.

+### Memory usage and executable size improvements

+We've <a href="https://github.com/xamarin/xamarin-macios/commit/7728c4cd196e605e036ecf531a8bd81072094412">reworked how managed types are registered</a> with the Objective-C runtime, improving executable size and memory usage significantly (for a sample app the executable size decreased by ~200 kb and the memory usage decreased by ~400 kb).

 ### API diff

 This is a live document so there's no static list to link to.
 However our [Jenkins bots](https://jenkins.mono-project.com/job/xamarin-macios-pr-builder/) produce this information for every commit that is being built.
 Pick on based on `master` and look for the **API diff** link on the left column.